ernest-bruce/human-internet/humanity/humanity.md

 [OpenIPFS]: #openipfs "open·source implementation of the InterPlanetary File System"

+### operating_system
+an [operating_system](https://www.howtogeek.com/361572/what-is-an-operating-system "How-To Geek: What is an Operating System?") is the main software that manages the operations of hardware and firmware in a device to provide services to high·level software, such as apps

+[operating_system]: #operating_system "software that manages the operations of hardware and firmware in a device to provide services to apps"

 ### owned_data
 [**personal_data**][personal_data] that a person or entity stores in a datapod